mj19981995/modelmapper/user-manual/jooq-integration.md

 	  private String ciity;
     }

-Since the source fields in this example uses an underscore naming convention, we'll need to configure ModelMapper to tokenize source property names by underscore:
+Since the source Record's fields in this example uses an underscore naming convention, we'll need to configure ModelMapper to tokenize source property names by underscore:

 {:.prettyprint .lang-java}
     modelMapper.getConfiguration().setSourceNameTokenizer(NameTokenizers.UNDERSCORE);